exercism/x86-64-assembly/concepts/integers/about.md

 In order to represent an `integer` as a sequence of bytes, the [binary notation][binary] is used.

 This means each bit in the sequence represents a distinct power of two.
-The sum of the powers corresponding to set bits is the number represented.

 In x86-64, those bits are counted in ascending order from the smallest index.
 This means x86-64 is [little endian][endianness].